 Regional One Health’s Inpatient Rehabilitation team has embraced the Rollin’ Grizzlies as a way to help patients reclaim their lives by getting back to the things they love, and Greer said it’s a relationship that benefits both the players and his team.

-“Mike and KeSean are a big part of this team.
-Mike’s one of the best guys I know – he’s a beast on the basketball court, but he’s got a big old heart.
-KeSean never gives up.
-He’s improved so much, and he still has so much potential,” he said.
-“After being treated at Regional One Health, these guys came out ready to embrace the world, and that’s what they’ve done.”
+“Mike is a big part of this team.
+He’s one of the best guys I know – he’s a beast on the basketball court, but he’s got a big old heart,” he said.
+“After being treated at Regional One Health, he came out ready to embrace the world, and that’s what he’s done.”

-Indeed, Mike and KeSean have big plans for the future – and they’re grateful to their basketball family and their Regional One Health family for helping make it possible.
+Indeed, Mike has big plans for the future – and he’s grateful to his basketball family and his Regional One Health family for helping make it possible.

 Mike is finishing his bachelor’s degree and plans to seek a master’s in health care management.
 Most importantly, he cherishes time with his kids, now 12 and 14.